-Currently, there is no ongoing property project.
-The division is focus on selling the stock of completed units of its Kampar Putra project which is located within the vicinity of Universiti Tunku Abdul Rahman, Tunku Abdul Rahman University College, UTMSPACE, UTAR Hospital and Kampar Hospital.
-Located in this project is the new integrated Kampar Putra bus terminal which comprises commercial, leisure and hospitality facilities - phase one which comprises a public bus terminal located on the ground level of the complex has been completed and in operation.
+Currently, there is no ongoing property project on hand.
+The division focus on selling the stock of completed units of its Kampar Putra project which is located within the vicinity of Universiti Tunku Abdul Rahman, Tunku Abdul Rahman University College and UTAR Hospital.